Think of your competitors as crocodiles.

 Turn “users” into people.
 Ask questions as you would if you were speaking—ditch any jargon or formalities.
 Say hello, ask their name, and why not add a thank you screen with a discount code on their next purchase?
 They’re doing you a big favor.

 It’s the little things that make the difference and will take your business from meh to YEH.

 As long as you’re writing a customer satisfaction survey that will give you the information you need, don’t get too worked up over the number of questions.

 Some people say 10 questions is the optimum number.
 Others warn you not to go over 20 questions.
-Sometimes, even one Net Promoter Score question created with a Likert scale can do the job.
+Sometimes, even one Likert scale question can do the job.
 It really depends—but as a rule of thumb, the shorter a customer satisfaction survey is, the better.

 52% of people said they wouldn’t complete a survey if it took them over 3 minutes.
 We close more surveys than we complete, so keep it short and sweet.

 Make it simple for people to whizz through your customer satisfaction survey and you’ll end up with a higher response rate.
 And that means you can really start concentrating on how to give the best service ever.

 Didn’t really think I’d be writing about Bear Grylls in a post about customer satisfaction survey questions, but hear me out—there’s a lot to be learned from him:

 • Stays cool in every situation and thinks things through

 • Courageous, confident, and loved by all.
 You love him too right?